-Most of the serious winter injuries that we’ve endured at Joybilee Farm, have come through our wood management.
-Even transporting wood from the wood shed to the house in a wheel barrel can be dangerous over icy paths.
-One time Robin was moving a wheel barrel full of wood to the house, slipped on the ice and crashed down on the handle of the wheel barrow.
-The wheel barrow, being weighted with a couple hundred pounds of wood, did not give way.
-Robin’s ribs did.
+Most of the serious winter injuries that we’ve endured at Joybilee Farm have come through our wood management.
+Even transporting wood from the woodshed to the house in a wheelbarrow can be dangerous over icy paths.
+One time Robin was moving a wheelbarrow full of wood to the house, slipped on the ice and crashed down on the handle of the wheelbarrow.
+The wheelbarrow, being weighted with a couple of hundred pounds of wood, did not give way, but Robin’s ribs did.
 Ouch!

-Slipping while you are swinging the maul to split the wood and wood flying from the chopping block and falling on your toes.
+- Slipping while you are swinging the maul to split the wood

 If you misjudge the amount of wood you need for winter and are out chopping down standing dead timber in February, use more caution than in summer.
 Falling trees in winter also bring falling snow.
-Your footing is less sure and chain saws can be more unpredictable in starting up in very cold weather.
+Your footing is less sure and chain saws can be more unpredictable when you start them up in very cold weather.
 Put on your chaps, facemask, and gloves before you start and use extra caution.

 Injuries associated with male animals

-Finally, since late Fall and early winter comes during breeding season for many small ruminants, use extra caution around intact male animals.
-Bottle babies especially can be dangerous to people — they don’t differentiate between you and their own species and see you as a rival, if you are male, or as a potential mate, if you are female.
+Finally, since late Fall and early winter comes during the breeding season for many small ruminants, use extra caution around intact male animals.
+Bottle babies especially can be dangerous to people.
+They don’t differentiate between you and their own species and see you as a rival if you are male, or as a potential mate if you are female.

-Male animals during breeding season can be unpredictable and dangerous.
+During the breeding season, male animals can be unpredictable and dangerous.
 Never turn your back in the barnyard.
-The full head charge of a breeding ram into your lower back or thighs causes a lot of pain, and even serious injury.
+The full head charge of a breeding ram into your lower back or thighs causes a lot of pain and even serious injury.
 Small children in the pen can be trampled and injured.

-Never enter the pen where there is a breeding male and his females during rutt season, without a long staff.
+Never enter the pen where there are a breeding male and his females during rutt season, unless you take a long staff.
 Male animals respect the stick and will leave you alone.
 Don’t be afraid to prod an animal with the stick if they are threatening you.
 We teach our males to respect the stick when they are young and have never had a problem.